fridanco/WA2-TicketSystem/README.md

 ___

-Keep-alive = false, timeout = 10ms
+#### Keep-alive = false, timeout = 10ms

 45% of requests timed out, 33ms mean latency.
-10% increase in throughput.
+A negligible increase in throughput is expected since the timeout is enforced in the client level and not at the server level.
+The server will continue as normal but if the reply is delayed more than the timeout the client will simply ignore that reply (it will have already terminated its TCP connection with the server).

 ![Graph](server/src/main/kotlin/it/polito/wa2/g17/csv_creator/throughput_db=false_timeout=10.svg)